-22. All waste materials generated on-site during construction are to be stored in enclosed containers and deposited in an approved landfill at regular periods.
+23. All waste materials other than waste spoil generated on-site during construction are to be stored in enclosed containers and deposited in an approved landfill at regular periods.

 Reason: To ensure adequate waste management practices are in place during the construction phase.